Logitech MX Brio vs Elgato Facecam MK.2: Premium Webcam Showdown 2026

 MX Brio’s 4K@30fps approach

-- Digital zoom without quality loss
+• Digital zoom without falling apart

 Facecam MK.2’s 1080p@60fps approach

-- YouTube content that will be delivered at 60fps
+• YouTube content delivered at 60fps

 Which approach is better?